meiersi-da/cips/cip-TOKEN-STD/cip-meiersi-Canton-Network-Token-Standard.md

 exact contracts between API clients and implementors.

 Asset registries can in principle freely choose which of the five APIs concerning them they want to implement.
-However, the should implement all five of them to maximize the utility of their tokens.
+However, they should implement all five of them to maximize the utility of their tokens.
 The exception are asset registries whose authoritative holdings records are not maintained on Canton.
 They may decide to not implement the "holdings API" to avoid stale holding